User Manual Translation

 Our deliverable will be a product that is professionally translated and formatted to match the source document format – ready to deploy immediately – leaving no additional work for you or your team to do.

-As with all other types of content that we translate, your product’s user manual will be translated using the latest Translation Memory technology to ensure quality, consistency with previously-translated materials, and leveraging to maximize cost effectiveness and delivery efficiencies.
+As with all other types of content that we translate, your product’s user manual will be translated in accordance with ISO 9001:2015 and 17100:2015 standards.
+Using the latest Translation Memory technology, quality, consistency with previously-translated materials, and leveraging to maximize cost effectiveness and delivery efficiencies will be ensured.